21 Ways to Make $100

 1. Sell Things

-While you don’t have to make thousands, chances are if you look around your home you probably have a few items you could sell.
+Chances are if you look around your home and garden, you probably have a few items you could sell.

-Take nice pictures, be prepared to deal with questions and list them for sale.
-Most recently I sold a lot on Facebook Marketplace.
-However, there is less privacy when doing it there compared to eBay.
+Take nice pictures, be prepared to deal with questions and list whatever you can for sale.

-Easily make a few hundred by hosting guests or offering tours and other local experiences through Airbnb.
-One year I made $1,300 in 5 days over Christmas renting out my tiny apartment.
-Other times I have made $100 a night renting out my place.
+Easily make a few hundred by hosting guests or offering tours and other local experiences through various platforms.

 3. Rent Out Your Garage